Tintin (magazine): The 1980s and 1990s

 The 1980s showed a steady decline of popularity of Tintin magazine, with different short-lived attempts to attract a new audience.
-Adolescents and adults preferred (A SUIVRE), if they read comics at all, and younger children seemed less inclined to read comic magazines and preferred albums.
+Adolescents and adults preferred the magazine À Suivre, if they read comics at all, and younger children seemed less inclined to read comic magazines and preferred albums.
 Still, some important new authors and series started, including Grzegorz Rosiński, with Thorgal, and Andreas, with Rork.
 At the end of 1980, the Belgian edition was cancelled, leaving the French edition remaining.

 In 1988, the circulation of the French version had dropped to 100,000, and when the contract between the Hergé family and Raymond Leblanc finished, the name was changed to Tintin Reporter.
 Alain Baran, a friend of Hergé, tried to revive the magazine in December 1992.
 The magazine disappeared after six months, leaving behind a financial disaster.
 The circulation of the magazine dropped dramatically, and publication of the Dutch version Kuifje ceased in 1992, and the French version, renamed Hello Bédé, finally disappeared in 1993.